Kevin Fairweather manages the business K2 Contracting Ltd. that does about $3.5 million to $5 million dollars a year.

 It is the people behind K2 Contracting Ltd. that really make it happen.
 Fairweather tries to keep his employees happy.
 He gets guys coming in who want a day off and he makes sure he helps them out so they keep wanting to come in on a daily basis.

-To beat the competition coming from bigger cities, Fairweather employs a plan, “we may take the heat of the financial burden to employ a few more people that is deemed necessary, it gives you the ability to grow instead of to staying stagnate in one place.
+To beat the competition coming from bigger cities, Fairweather employs a plan, “we may take the heat of the financial burden to employ a few more people that are deemed necessary, it gives you the ability to grow instead of to staying stagnate in one place.
 The same for tools and equipment.
 We’ll just leverage something so that we have it when we need it.”

 K2 Contracting Ltd. just landed a $3.5 million contract at the base of Red Mountain.
 They are building phase one of a complex of 10 townhomes.